 You have the same legal rights when buying from a trader via an internet auction site as you have when buying from their premises.
 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 also apply to internet auctions.
 You may have the right to cancel a purchase from a trader if you change your mind, regardless of whether it is sold through the auction or via 'buy it now'.

-As you have fewer rights against private online sellers, research the seller carefully - for example, check their feedback - before you go ahead with a purchase.
+As you have fewer rights against private online sellers, research the seller carefully - check their feedback, for example - before you go ahead with a purchase.